Info for New and Current Postdocs, Prospective Postdocs, and Postdoc Alumni

 - Postdoc positions on UIC’s institutional training grants

-- UIC Bridge to the Faculty Program
+- UIC Bridge to Faculty Program

 - You may also browse through departmental websites and directly contact any faculty of interest

 Outstanding Research Opportunities

 UIC ranks among the nation’s leading research universities and is Chicago’s largest university with 33,000 students, 12,000 faculty and staff, 16 colleges, and the state’s major public health system.

 The Office of the Vice Chancellor for Research (OVCR) believes that research is fundamental to the success and mission of UIC and its students, faculty, staff, and postdocs.
 We strive to grow, promote, advance, and safeguard research at UIC by conducting world-class research that advances the field of knowledge both locally and globally.

 From the Office of Diversity, Equity, and Engagement: UIC is one of the nation’s most diverse public research universities.
 As a federally designated Minority Serving Institution, we strive to promote an organizational culture and structure, grounded on the principles of access, equity and inclusion.
 UIC welcomes students, staff and faculty from a variety of racial, ethnic, and class backgrounds, gender identities, sexual orientations, and abilities to cultivate a diverse learning community where human differences are embraced and neither difference nor disadvantage stands in the way of intellectual and professional achievement.
 Furthermore, we believe that by drawing upon these diverse perspectives, we are able to expand frontiers of knowledge as a national leader of innovative scholarship.

 For guidance on choosing a postdoctoral position:

 - Picking a Postdoc guide by the NIH Office of Intramural Training and Education

 - Graduate Student Resource for Choosing a Postdoc compiled by the National Postdoctoral Association